hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 ### Launch your app

-1. When launching your app for a remote environment, Teams Toolkit will no longer ask you to select an environment.
+1. When launching your app for a remote environment in VS Code, Teams Toolkit will no longer ask you to select an environment.
 You need to manually change environment name for `${dev:teamsAppId}` in `.vscode/launch.json` to launch your app for a certain environment.

 ### Provision SQL databases

+If you didn't use Teams Toolkit to add SQL databases to your project, these changes won't impact your project.

 1. When you provision a new environment, you need to provide values for `STATE__FX_RESOURCE_AZURE_SQL__ADMIN` and `SECRET_FX_RESOURCE_AZURE_SQL__ADMINPASSWORD` in `.env.{env_name}` which are required inputs for creating SQL databases.
     > If you're provisioning an existing environment, you don't need this step.